robric/wiki-contrail-controller/Contrail-Qos-Extension-for-Neutron.md

         +     QOS config object    + ----> +  Forwarding class   + ----> +  Queue   +
         +--------------------------+       +---------------------+       + ---------+

+### Traffic originated by Virtual machine interface ###

+    * If interface sends a IP packet to another VM in remote compute node, then this DSCP value in IP header value would be used to look up in cos-config table, and the tunnel header would be marked with DSCP, 802.1p and MPLS EXP bit as specified by forwarding-class.
+    * If VM sends a layer 2 non IP packet with 802.1p value, then corresponding 802.1p value would be used to look into qos-config table and corresponding forwarding-class DSCP, 802.1p and MPLS EXP value would be written to tunnel header.
+    * If VM sends an IP packet to VM in same compute node, then DSCP value in IP header would be matched in qos-config and corresponding forwarding class would be used to overwrite IP header with new DSCP value and 802.1p value.

 ## 3.3 Neutron CLI Examples ##

 The following Neutron CLIs are introduced (valid from Newton)